-Defence Richmond Family Centre Defence Richmond Family Centre (DFRC), is located at 13 McNamara Avenue RAAF Base Richmond.
+Defence Richmond Family Centre Defence Richmond Family Centre (DFRC), is located at 13 McNamara Avenue, RAAF Base Richmond.
 The DFRC offers various activities throughout the year.
 These include playgroup, craft activities, evening and weekend activities for ADF members and their families.
-More details and their current program can be found on the Defence Richmond Family Centre Facebook page, or email the centre at richmondfamilycentre@gmail.com.
-Kissingpoint Cottage Kissingpoint Cottage is a tri-service community house in the Sydney district of Ermington/Dundas.
+For more information, visit the Defence Richmond Family Centre Facebook page, or email the centre at richmondfamilycentre@gmail.com Kissingpoint Cottage Kissingpoint Cottage is a tri-service community house located just behind Timor Barracks, 282 Kissing Point Road, Dundas.
 Their aim is to support military partners and their children in a fun and friendly environment where everyone understands the unique lifestyle and challenges faced by Defence families.
 If you are new to the area or would simply like to make some new friends, come along and try some of their weekly sessions.
 They would love to meet you!
 Join them for one of their many planned activities such as fitness classes, drop in coffee mornings, playgroup or their after school sessions for school aged children.
-Wine and Dine: A monthly social dinner held at North Ryde RSL.
-A fantastic opportunity to meet new people and enjoy a lovely meal.
-Onsite childminding is available.
-Book Club: Do you enjoy reading?
-Come along to the monthly book club and enjoy fantastic conversation.
-First Thursday of the month.
-For more information call 02 9874 4052, email kissingpointcottage@gmail.com, visit the Kissingpoint Cottage Facebook page or feel free to drop in.
-Open Wednesday to Friday at the house, just behind Timor Barracks, 282 Kissing Point Road, Dundas.
-Penrith Military Spouse Weekly Morning Tea For more information about the group, please contact coordinator Indah on 0400 774 876.
-They normally meet fortnightly at 10am Thursdays at the Little House of Coffee, Flower Power Garden Centre, Orchard Hills.
+For more information call 02 9874 4052, email kissingpointcottage@gmail.com or visit the Kissingpoint Cottage Facebook page.
 Defence Special Needs Support Group The Defence Special Needs Support Group Inc. (DSNSG) is a national not-for-profit benevolent volunteer organisation.
 DSNSG provides support, information, assistance and advocacy for all ADF families who are currently serving as well as ex-serving with special needs located both around Australia and overseas.
-For more information visit dsnsg.org.au or email National. coordinator@dsnsg.org.au.
+For more information visit dsnsg.org.au or email National. coordinator@dsnsq.org.au.

 Defence offers a range of programs and services to help Australian Defence Force members and their families in the Richmond area make the most of the opportunities and challenges of military life.
 EFENCE FAMILIES MAKE a significant contribution to the wellbeing of our Australian Defence Force (ADF) members and the success of their missions.
 In support of our ADF families, Defence Member and Family Support (DMFS) has a wide range of information and support for families to help them navigate military life.
 DMFS delivers national programs and services to ADF families across Australia.
 There's support available at every stage, from the support for new recruits and their families adjusting to Defence life to partners and children managing the challenges of military life, to the time when a member transitions from permanent service.
 Support available from DMFS includes assistance for partners' employment, help with finding childcare, deployment support, assistance for dependants with special needs, social worker support, relocation, support for community groups, help for families during crisis and emergency, and education support for children.
 DMFS also holds a number of information sessions and social events throughout the year for military families in the region.
 For more information about the services and programs, visit the website defence.gov.au/members-families, contact the 24/7 Defence Member and Family Helpline on 1800 624 608 or email the Helpline for advice at memberandfamilyhelpline@defence.gov.au.
 YOUR LOCAL DMFS TEAM The local DMFS team is made up of military and civilian staff, undertaking a variety of roles including military support, social work, family liaison and transition support.
-The team provides a range of services to families across the region, including: - support in times of crisis - deployment and absence support - mobility and relocation support - professional counselling for personal, relationship and family problems - information sessions, social or support groups - local education advice and assistance - special needs recognition and review - partner employment assistance - access to transition coaching and the Defence Force Transition Programs.
+The team provides a range of services to families across the region, including: - support in times of crisis - deployment and absence support - mobility and relocation support - professional counselling for personal, relationship and family problems - information sessions, social or support groups - local education advice and assistance - special needs recognition and review - partner employment assistance - finding childcare.